-In this workshop, we are trying to make this two disciplines meet.
+In this workshop, we are trying to make these two disciplines meet.
 How news media formulate public opinion and how public opinion influences on news media are our questions to ask.
 For this, of course, the parallel efforts on the understanding of news media and public opinion are required first, and then based on the findings, we can look into the interplay between them.
 As a result, the workshop topics can be categorized into three groups: news, public opinion, and their interplay.

 Theme 1: Data-driven studies on news production and consumption.
-Theories on media influence have long been studied but in a limited setting mainly due to the lack of the data availability (previous studies heavily depends on survey results).
+Theories on media influence have long been studied but in a limited setting mainly due to the lack of data availability (previous studies heavily depends on survey results).
 We revisit some of the central questions in the media influence theories and aim to investigate them with a large-scale data.
-Relevant topics are (but not limited): News bias measurement, news coverage analysis, news diffusion analysis, news comment and content analysis, channel characteristics analysis, news story evolution tracking, automatic generation of news headline and text, news audience analysis, and news recommendation.
+Relevant topics are (but not limited): News bias measurement, news coverage analysis, news diffusion analysis, news comment and content analysis, channel characteristics analysis, news story evolution tracking, automatic generation of news headlines and text, news audience analysis, and news recommendation.

 Theme 2: Accurate measurement of public opinion.
 Recently, web logs and/or social media have been used as a means to capture the public opinion.
 Yet, it still suffers from the bias (e.g., selection bias, sampling bias, etc.).
 We open to new method to contribute for capturing public opinion, and we also seek to debiasing methods when sampling data from social media.
 The proposed methodology can also be useful for social sensing or nowcasting.
 The recent breakthrough in Natural Language Processing Techniques (e.g., word embeddings) has opened a new door to analyze better for textual content.
 Relevant topics are (but not limited): Measuring public opinion through social media, social sensing and nowcasting, Debiasing methods (e.g., re-weighting schemes) for social media data, summarizing and extracting sentiments, and connecting online and offline index.